-Probationary periods are very much a part of many organisation’s onboarding process of newly appointed employees.
-Colleges are committed to developing and supporting staff to work effectively to meet the objectives of their roles and many use iP to do that.
-Line managers are best placed to offer one-to-one support and guidance to new staff in meeting these objectives and developing new skills.
-The probation period is used to support and evaluate a new member of staff’s performance with a view to confirming them in post.
+They develop and support staff to work effectively to meet the expectations of their roles and many use iP as a tool to support this process.
+Line managers are best placed to offer one-to-one support and guidance in understanding the requirements of their role and developing new skills.
+The probation period is used to support and evaluate a new member of staff’s performance, with a view to confirming them in the role.

-However, it can be common for employers to discover in the first few weeks into the employment, that employees:
+It can be common for organisations to discover in the first few weeks into the role that a member of staff:

-are a bad fit in terms of their personality and the culture of the organisation
+- Are a bad fit in terms of their personality and within the culture of the organisation

-The purpose of a probationary period is creating a ‘settling in’ period for the employee and for the employer to assess the suitability of the employee's role.
-It is important that employees and employers positively view probation as, when managed well, probation will increase the probability that new employees succeed in their new roles.
+The purpose of a probationary period is creating a ‘settling in’ period for the staff member and for the organisation to assess the suitability of the staff members role.
+It is important that a member of staff and the organisation positively view probation as, when well managed, probation increases the staff members success in their new role.

-It’s important to remember that the purpose of probation is to bring an effective employee on board so a line manager needs to effectively manage the probation period in order for it to be successful.
+It’s important to remember that the purpose of probation is to make the staff member an effective part of the team so the quality of the line manager is key in managing the probation period in order for it to be a successful outcome.

 Line managers need to make sure they support new employees by:

-During the probationary period a series of formal review meetings take place between the new employee and their line manager.
+During the probationary period a series of scheduled formal review meetings take place between the new staff member and their line manager.